Banging Toolbox

 Single-cut shears are like scissors.
 As you advance the tool, a rapidly moving blade cuts against a fixed blade to slice through the material.
 Single-cut shears produce almost no waste material, but often cause distortions such as dents and bends.

 Double-cut shears, on the other hand, work similarly to how a nibbler does.
 Double-cut shears use 2 separate cutters to remove a thin strip of material and leave behind what is called a “kerf”.
-These kinds of shears, while they do leave behind small waste by-products, cuts cleanly and with minimal-to-no distortion.
+These kinds of shears, while they do leave behind small waste by-products, are cut cleanly and with minimal-to-no distortion.

 So while we are not giving you reasons to explicitly pick one kind of shear over the other, just consider how you would like to proceed with your work.